Dual-stream attention-guided learning for weakly supervised whole slide image classification

-The teacher network serves as a bag-level classifier that provides both global predictions and instance-wise guidance under weak supervision.
-This design enables the decoupling of coarse-grained supervision from fine-grained feature learning, allowing the teacher to learn stable bag-level semantics while generating informative cues for the student network.
+The teacher stream serves as a bag-level classifier that provides both global predictions and instance-wise guidance under weak supervision.
+This design enables the decoupling of coarse-grained supervision from fine-grained feature learning, allowing the teacher to learn stable bag-level semantics while generating informative cues for the student stream.

-Upon receiving instance-level feature vectors, the teacher network employs FASA to compute attention scores for each instance and predicts the bag label via a classification head.
+Upon receiving instance-level feature vectors, the teacher stream employs FASA to compute attention scores for each instance and predicts the bag label via a classification head.
 The attention mechanism allows the teacher to focus on diagnostically relevant patches and suppress irrelevant or noisy regions, which is particularly important in WSIs where discriminative signals are sparse and spatially scattered.

 Specifically, for each instance \(\left\{ p_{i,j}, \, j = 1, 2, \dots, n_i \right\}\) in a bag \(B_i\), the corresponding feature vector \(x_{i,j}\) is passed into FASA to obtain its attention score \(a_{i,j}\) and the aggregated bag-level logit \(logit_i\).
-The attention scores \(\{a_{i,j}\}\) are propagated to the student network as soft supervisory signals, while the logit is further processed by the classification head \(P_t\) to generate the predicted bag label \(\hat{y}_i\).
+The attention scores \(\{a_{i,j}\}\) are propagated to the student stream as soft supervisory signals, while the logit is further processed by the classification head \(P_t\) to generate the predicted bag label \(\hat{y}_i\).
 The bag prediction is supervised using the standard binary cross-entropy loss \(\mathcal{L}_{teacher}\), which is robust and widely adopted for binary weakly labeled classification tasks.
 The computation proceeds as follows:

-By decoupling semantic abstraction and region selection, the teacher network delivers reliable bag-level predictions while producing spatially-aware attention signals.
-These outputs play a pivotal role in guiding the student network, particularly under noisy and weakly annotated scenarios common in WSI tasks.
+By decoupling semantic abstraction and region selection, the teacher stream delivers reliable bag-level predictions while producing spatially-aware attention signals.
+These outputs play a pivotal role in guiding the student stream, particularly under noisy and weakly annotated scenarios common in WSI tasks.